Stygivenator: Discovery and naming

 In 1978 it was scientifically described by Ralph E. Molnar, who noted similarities to both tyrannosaurids and dromaeosaurids but considered it most likely to represent a large dromaeosaur.
 Considering the material too lacking to give it a name, he simply referred to it as the "Jordan theropod".
-Gregory S. Paul, in the 1988 book Predatory Dinosaurs of the World, instead identified as a tyrannosaurid belonging to the genus Aublysodon due to the anatomy of its supposed premaxillary tooth.
+Gregory S. Paul, in the 1988 book Predatory Dinosaurs of the World, instead identified it as a tyrannosaurid belonging to the genus Aublysodon due to the anatomy of its supposed premaxillary tooth.
 He considered it a new species, and named it Aublysodon molnaris after Molnar.
 This was later corrected by Paul to the correctly formed Aublysodon molnari.
 Independently, Molnar returned to the specimen alongside Kenneth Carpenter in a 1989 study, concluding that it was similar to Aublysodon based on the "premaxillary" tooth.
 However, they assignined it to the type species of that genus, Aublysodon mirandus, rather than a distinct species.

 In modern research, Aublysodon is considered to be a dubious genus, as the features of its teeth are common amongst tyrannosaurs.
-Due to the doubtful nature of Aublysodon, George Olshevsky gave it a distinct genus Stygivenator in a 1995 publication.
+Due to the doubtful nature of Aublysodon, George Olshevsky, Tracy Ford and Seiji Yamamoto gave it a distinct genus Stygivenator in a 1995 publication.
 This name was derived from the Underworld river Styx of Greek mythology, referring to the Hell Creek Formation, as well as -venator, the Latin word for hunter.
 Together, it formed the intended meaning "Hell Creek hunter".
 The name came from Molnar, who would have used it in his original 1978 were he more certain of its identity at the time.
 Olshevsky also assigned two older species of Aublysodon from the Lance Formation, A. amplus and A. cristatus, to Stygivenator, creating the new combinations S. amplus and S. cristatus.
 Later authors have considered traditional "aublysodonts" to simply represented dubious juvenile tyrannosaurs.